nwdigitalradio/n7nix/baudrate/README.md

 The following feature was requested by J P Watters KC9KKO.

-If we had support for simultaneous 1200 & 9600 baud packet with a single radio on a channel that would be idea.
+If we had support for simultaneous 1200 & 9600 baud packet with a single radio on a channel that would be ideal.
 With the current way that Direwolf works it is not clear how that is possible.

 Until there is successful detection of both 1200 & 9600 baud packets